Coagulation Basic 4: Particle Resolved¶

 volume_sim = total_number_tracked / total_number_concentration

-loss_gain_index = particle_resolved_method.particle_resolved_coagulation_step(
+loss_gain_index = par.dynamics.get_particle_resolved_coagulation_step(

 particle_radius=particle_radius,